tannal/tannal.glitch.me/job.md

 # 2024-10-6 - 2024-10-13

+[] Bug 1922163 - Table element align attribute mapped to float as per spec. r?emilio

 [x] wpt test for input vertical align

+[] yundong fuwocheng
+[] yundong fuwocheng
+[] yundong fuwocheng

+[] Be good at solving puzzles for code interview
+[] Be good at solving puzzles for code interview
+[] Be good at solving puzzles for code interview

+[] Be a pianist play piano
+[] Be a pianist play piano
+[] Be a pianist play piano

 [] 10-7 23 PM GS2024
+[x] 2024-10-9 linebender office hour 23:00
 [] 10-10 10:00 PM
 [] 10-11 find a monitor and wire to raspi then boot an os

 # 2024-9-29 - 2024-10-6

 ## Doing

-[] Bug 1922163 - Table element align attribute mapped to float as per spec. r?emilio

 [x] wpt test for input vertical align https://phabricator.services.mozilla.com/D223107